exercism/rust/concepts/tuples/about.md

 # Tuples

-Tuples are a lightweight way to group a bounded set of heterogeneous data together.
+Tuples are a lightweight way to group a fixed set of arbitrary types of data together.
 A tuple doesn't have a particular name; naming a data structure turns it into a `struct`.
 A tuple's fields don't have names;
 they are accessed by means of destructuring or by position.